World Cup 2018 VAR guide: how will the video referee work in Russia?

 How does VAR work?

-Four referees sit in a video operation room in Moscow (below) and follow the action live from the stadium on a series of TV screens.
+Four referees sit in a video operation room in Moscow (in full kit) and follow the action live from the stadium on a series of TV screens.
 Thirty-three different cameras plus two dedicated offside cameras theoretically give them all the angles they could ever need.
 The referee can communicate directly with the VAR team via their radio microphone.

 When can VAR be used at the World Cup?